Weru-Stanley/Group-2-Phase-3---SyriaTel-Churn-Rate-Project/README.md

 ##### What Data Did We Use?
 The SyriaTel Dataset was retrieved from [Kaggle](https://www.kaggle.com/becksddf/churn-in-telecoms-dataset).
 It contains information on about 3,333 customers.
 The data includes various details like the state the customer is from, how long they've been a customer, whether they have an international plan or voice mail plan, how many customer service calls they've made, and many more.

+### 3. Data Preparation:
+In this stage, data is transformed, cleaned, and preprocessed to make it suitable for analysis.
+This included;
+* Data Type conversion, Dealing with multicollinearity, Splitting the data.

+### 4. Modeling

+We tested our model to see how well it could predict customer churn.
+We fitted four models, Decision trees, Random forests, Logistic regression and Gradient boost model and Our best model was the Gradient boost Classifier, which had a recall score of about 80%.

+Additionally, the key features that were shown to influence whether a customer would churn or not can be seen in the bar plot displayed below.
+We can note that the total expenditure is a key predicting variable.